 The story takes place in the Gourmet age, a world

 where people live and explore various delicious food to eat.
 Our main protagonist Toriko, and his partner Komatsu explore the world to find rare and exquisite ingredients, to accomplish Toriko’s dream of creating the best full course meal.
-Toriko’s the gournet hunter who searches for the food and defeats any opponents that comes their way, meanwhile Komatsu’s the chief who prepares the food.
+Toriko’s the gourmet hunter who searches for the food and defeats any opponents that comes their way, meanwhile Komatsu’s the chef who prepares the food.

-The plot is simple and repetitive e.g. Toriko and co. go on a quest to find a food-> Toriko arrives and has to fight some monster who doesn’t actually give af about the food-> villains shows up, Toriko fights them and wins-> Toriko gets a powerup from eating the food, then decides if he’ll put it on his full course.
-Rinse repeat for 300+ chapters and you have Toriko.
-(Warning spoilers)
+The plot is simple and repetitive e.g. Toriko and co. go on a quest to find a food-> Toriko arrives and has to fight some monster who doesn’t actually give af about the food-> villains shows up, Toriko fights them and wins-> Toriko gets a powerup from eating said food, then decides if he’ll put it on his full course.
+Rinse and repeat for 300+ chapters and you have Toriko.

-Toriko is pretty much your typical shounen protagonist with nothing that really differentiates him apart from other shounen MCs.
+Toriko is pretty much your typical shounen protagonist with nothing that really differentiates him to other shounen MCs.
 My problem with Toriko is he’s mindnumingly generic.
 Toriko will always do what’s right because of how righteous and kind hearted he is.
-Another issue is Toriko shares too much similarities to Goku.
-Toriko loves fighting, he’s a glutton, he’s dumb but a genius at fighting and he even wears a knockoff gi outfit.
-Toriko is just Goku with blue hair.
+He shares too many similarities to Goku e.g. Toriko loves fighting, he’s a glutton, he’s dumb but a genius at fighting and he even wears a knockoff gi outfit.
+Toriko is essentially Goku with blue hair.